Last Updated on April 6, 2021 by Helga Dosa

 Donatella’s skill in the arena of public relations went far from unused.
 She was among the first – possibly the very first – to have the idea of using celebrities and well-known models to boost sales and media exposure for the Versace line.
 And it worked: the Versace label continues to be championed by hordes of A-list celebrities.
 She made it possible for the Versace brand to become an Italian luxury brand worn by famous personalities all around the world.

-Donatella has two children – Allegra, born in 1986, and Daniel, born in 1989.
-As Gianni Versace had no children, he left the majority of his assets to Donatella’s daughter, his niece Allegra.
+Donatella Versace’s daughter, Allegra, born in 1986, and Daniel, born in 1989.
+As Gianni Versace had no children, he left the majority of his assets to Donatella’s daughter, his niece Allegra Versace.
 On her eighteenth birthday, she inherited 700 hundred million USD, plus several of her uncle’s palatial estates.
 Allegra also stands to inherit the Versace Group.
 To his nephew Daniel, Gianni bequeathed his rare artwork collection.

 By Rita Templeton

 Edited and Updated by Helga Dosa